dotanraz/tswd-trading-bot/README.md

 In order to generate API pair you need to setup a Binance account, then generate API pair from the API Management under your user management section.
 Binance website: https://www.binance.com/

+The bot calculates:
+1. Moving Average - sma4, sma9, sma50
+2. RSI 14
+3. MACD

+The bot knows all the time the direction of the market, and execute a trade once there's an indicator from one of the signals.

 How To run the program:
 Linux: run the following command from the root of the project -